NicholasJBond/Perkins-POS/README.md

 # Perkins-POS
 A point of dale software.
 Still in testing stage

- Current Version: PerkinsPOSTest-2.4
+ Current Version: PerkinsPOSTest-2.5

- 2.4 Uptades:
+ 2.5 Uptades:
-- Made items red when adding items through scanning them.
+- Fixed issues change quantity and change price
-- Changed the way refunding/voiding works.
+- Items will disappear when quantity is changed to 0